 Nashville, Indiana, located about 50 miles north of New Harmony (located in Floyd county), Indiana and the Ohio River, is just one of the four small towns you will want to visit when you visit Brown County, Indiana.

 Your Trip North - New Albany

-Before you head north, you might as well as check out Falls of the Ohio State Park, just east of New Albany., Indiana and about a mile north of Louisville, Kentucky.
-As you venture North through Washington County, you first pass by Salem, Indiana, which had one of my dad's favorite race-tracks, where you could watch stock-car races and high-powered sprint cars.
-They go so fast around the .555 mile high-banked tracked you may need a physical therapist for neck after race to work the soreness out.
+Before you head north, you might as well as check out Falls of the Ohio State Park, just east of New Albany, Indiana and about a mile north of Louisville, Kentucky.
+As you venture north through Washington County, you first pass by Salem, Indiana, which had one of my dad's favorite race-tracks, where you could watch stock-car races and high-powered sprint cars.
+They go so fast around the .555 mile high-banked tracked you may need a physical therapist for your neck after the race to work the soreness out.

 Where to Stay - French Lick